 D. What Revisions Are We Approving With Today's Action?

-We conclude that Oklahoma's application for program revision meets all of the statutory and regulatory requirements established by RCRA.
+We conclude that Oklahoma's application to revise its authorized program meets all of the statutory and regulatory requirements established by RCRA.
 Therefore, we grant Oklahoma final authorization to operate its hazardous waste program as revised, assuming we receive no adverse comments as discussed above.
-Upon effective final approval Oklahoma will be responsible for permitting treatment, storage, and disposal facilities within its borders (except in Indian Country) and for carrying out the aspects of the RCRA program described in its revised program application, subject to the limitations of Solid Waste Amendments of 1984 (HSWA).
+Upon effective final approval Oklahoma will be responsible for permitting treatment, storage, and disposal facilities within its borders (except in Indian Country) and for carrying out the aspects of the RCRA program described in its revised program application, subject to limitations of the Hazardous and Solid Waste Amendments 1984 (HSWA).
 New federal requirements and prohibitions imposed by Federal regulations that EPA promulgates under the authority of HSWA take effect in authorized States before they are authorized for the requirements.
 Thus, EPA will implement those requirements and prohibitions in Oklahoma, including issuing permits, until the State is granted authorization to do so.

 F. How Do the Revised State Rules Differ From the Federal Rules?

-In this authorization of the State of Oklahoma's program revisions for RCRA Cluster VIII, there are no provisions that are more stringent or broader in scope.
+EPA considers the following State requirements to be more stringent than the Federal: Oklahoma 27A O.S.
+1997 § 2-10-301 is more stringent than the Federal rule 40 CFR parts 258; because disposal of hazardous waste, including conditionally exempt small quantity generator waste, in Oklahoma landfills is approved to receive only solid waste is prohibited.
+These requirements are part of Oklahoma's authorized program and are federally enforceable.
+In this authorization of the State of Oklahoma's program revisions for RCRA Cluster VII, there are no provisions that are broader in scope.
 Broader in scope requirements are not part of the authorized program and EPA can not enforce them.
-Start Printed Page 29983

 G. Who Handles Permits After This Authorization Takes Effect?